MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 - If you imported data that uses CSV or other formats, you cannot read the data directly in CSV format from your R code.
 Instead, use [Convert to Dataset](convert-to-dataset.md) to prepare the data, before using it as input to an R module.

-- When you attach any Machine Learning dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name, **dataset**.
+- When you attach any Machine Learning dataset as input to an R module, the dataset is automatically loaded into the R workspace as a data frame, with the variable name **dataset**.

     However, you can define additional data frames, or change the name of the default dataset variable within your R script.